bjornleonhenry/astro-bento/src/content/posts/chatify.md

 ### What's included in chatify?

-A modern web application built with cutting-edge technologies.
+A feature-rich full-stack chat application with JWT authentication, real-time messaging via Socket.io, and a beautiful React interface styled with Tailwind CSS and DaisyUI.

 ## Tech Stack